sartorlab/mint/README.md

   Rscript init.R --project test_hybrid_small --genome hg19 --genomepath /path/to/hg19 --chrompath /path/to/hg19/chromInfo_hg19.txt --datapath /path/to/mint_test/hybrid/
   ```

 5. Run the modules.
-In the simplest form, the following would run in series with all output to `stdout`:
+In the simplest form, the following would run in series with all output going to `stdout`:

   ```
   # Assumes an interactive server session, and NOT a cluster with queueing